Ants Pest Control & Extermination

 For food that must be stored at room temperature, use canisters that seal completely.
 Glass and metal canisters are preferable, but plastic is useful, too.

 If you do have an ant infestation in your home, contact us for spraying for ants.
 We can come out and inspect the situation and come up with the best ant pest control solution for your needs, such as using a house ants killer treatment formula.
-The sooner you call, the sooner your home can be free from ants.
+The sooner you call, the sooner your home can be free from ants, with fast, safe, and effective ant pest control.

 086 233 7727 or email us on info@effectivepestcontrol.ie or fill out our Request a Call Back Form above.